 Choose Kensington Medical For Your Facelift

-The best age for a facelift or mini-facelift can depend on many factors and it comes to what you want the surgery to achieve.
-If you're looking for more anti-ageing treatment with little downtime and are generally healthy, then a mini-facelift might be the option.
-However, if you have some sagging skin due to factors like genetics plus are looing for fat positioning to restore the lost cheek area then you may consider a full facelift.
-A consultation with a Kensington Medical plastic surgeon will help determine which procedure works best depending on your unique situation.
-To learn more about our medical expertise in this area and to speak to our expert plastic surgeons, contact us at 0204 551 4892 or fill in the contact us form.
+The best age for a facelift or mini-facelift can depend on many factors.
+If you’re looking for more anti-ageing treatment with little downtime and are generally healthy, then a mini-facelift might be the option.
+However, if you have some sagging skin due to factors like genetics plus are looking for fat positioning to restore the lost cheek area then you may consider a full facelift, SMAS, Deep plane or lower facelift.
+A consultation with a Kensington Medical plastic surgeon, who has extensive expertise and experience in facial plastic surgery, will help determine which procedure works best depending on your unique situation.
+To learn more about our medical expertise in this area and to speak to our expert plastic surgeons, contact us at 0204 551 4892 fill in the contact us form

 What Factors Determine the Ideal Age for Facial Surgery?